 The Chaffee Crossing Historic District is a unique area in the middle of Chaffee Crossing development where WWII-era history is combining with modern planning to create a walkable urban community.
 The Historic District includes two-story WWII-era barracks and single level administration type buildings available for purchase.
-The Planned Zoning Development (PZD) of the Historic District generally sits between Taylor Ave., Darby Ave. and Terry St. Within the primary district are sub-districts with defined types of businesses permitted.
-The PZD is pending approval by the City of Fort Smith Board of Directors.
+A proposed Planned Zoning Development (PZD) of the Historic District generally sits between Taylor Ave., Darby Ave. and Terry St. Within the primary district are sub-districts with defined types of businesses permitted.
+The PZD is pending approval by Fort Chaffee Redevelopment Authority Board of Trustees and City of Fort Smith Board of Directors.

-View a map of the Chaffee Crossing Historic District PZD.
+View a map of the proposed Chaffee Crossing Historic District PZD.

 Legacy District - home to Chaffee museums, art cooperatives and businesses in renovated barracks and administration buildings.